o355/PIPupdate/README.md

 * PIPupdater obviously needs the force reinstall/uninstall everything arguments.
 * PIPupdater should warn users who are about to do an op with 100+ packages.
 * PIPupdater should have the equivalent of pip install -r requirements.txt, but users input packages/version numbers, then the updater compiles it into a file, and does the op on it's own.
+* PIPupdater should count the elapsed time it took to install 1 package (and output it), the entire operation (and also output it at the end), as well as possibly doing a rough ETA (in the far future...)
 * Python 2 compatibility.
 Right now this is Python 3 or greater only.

 # Have a suggestion?
 See a bug?
 Want to make additions?